The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Credit level||State Farm avg. annual premium||Allstate avg. annual premium|

 |Very Good (740-799)||$1,451||$1,820|

-If you have an at-fault accident, speeding violation, reckless driving citation, or DWI on your résumé, State Farm could be a better choice than Allstate.
-Each insurance company prices policies differently after a violation, so don't hesitate to shop around to understand which insurance company suits you.
+If you've got an at-fault crash, speeding ticket, reckless driving violation, or DWI in your rear view mirror, State Farm could be a better choice than Allstate.
+Each auto insurance company prices policies differently after a violation, so don't be afraid to shop around to figure out which insurer suits you.

 |Citation||State Farm avg. annual premium||Allstate avg. annual premium|

 |At-fault accident (damage > $1,000)||$1,524||$2,290|